-Stuart Forster outlines what to expect at Sunderland International Airshow, a free-to-visit July event which frequently features the RAF’s Red Arrows aerobatic team.
+Stuart Forster outlines the Sunderland International Airshow, a free-to-visit July event which frequently featured the RAF’s Red Arrows aerobatic team.

-The annual event has been a hit with families, photographers and casual spectators since the inaugural show, back in 1989.
-Free to visit, the air show now draws around a million people to the Sunderland seafront, over the course of the weekend.
-It’s one of several summertime British airshows.
+Free to visit, the air show now drew around a million people to Sunderland’s seafrontover the course of a weekend.
+It was one of several popular summertime British airshows.

-Sunderland International Airshow is usually held on the second-last weekend in July.
-Running from Friday to Sunday, the air show features flypasts by historic aircraft, aerobatic displays and parachute demonstrations.
+Sunderland International Airshow was an annual event held on the penultimate weekend of July.
+Running from Friday to Sunday, the air show featured flypasts by historic aircraft, aerobatic displays and parachute demonstrations.

-The Royal Air Force Red Arrows and the Battle of Britain Memorial Flight frequently perform at Sunderland International Airshow.
+The Royal Air Force Red Arrows and the Battle of Britain Memorial Flight frequently performed at Sunderland International Airshow.

-Aircraft such as the P51 Mustang, Eurofighter Typhoon and Chinook helicopters count among the aircraft that have flown above the coast of northeast England.
+Aircraft such as the P51 Mustang, Eurofighter Typhoon and Chinook helicopters were among the aircraft that flew above the coast of northeast England.

-The British Army’s Tigers freefall team and RAF Falcons demonstrate precision parachuting.
+The British Army’s Tigers freefall team and RAF Falcons demonstrated precision parachuting.

-Aeronautic and military equipment is displayed along the seafront and in Seaburn Park.
+Aeronautical and military equipment was displayed along the seafront and in Seaburn Park.

 Sunderland Airshow

-Every year the programme of Sunderland International Airshow is tweaked.
-Sometimes the Royal Marines Band performs.
-Royal Marines might show how they land on a beach.
+Every year, the programme of Sunderland International Airshow was tweaked.
+Sometimes the Royal Marines Band performed.
+The Royal Marines also demonstrated how they landed on beaches.

-The opening party, on Friday evening, features live music and concludes with fireworks over Roker Pier.
+The opening party, on Friday evening, featured live music and typically concluded with fireworks over Roker Pier.

 Travel to Sunderland International Airshow